Chicago’s ShoppingGives gets served a seed round from Serena Williams’ VC firm, Serena Ventures – TechCrunch

 The company said that retailers can use the donation data to create a more authentic and personalized engagement with customers based on the causes they support.

 “ShoppingGives aligned with my values of investing in businesses and entrepreneurs who are making a difference.
-By creating opportunities to grow social impact with a seamless approach for retailers and brands, ShoppingGives is charting the course for all businesses to stand forth as agents of change in our society,”said Williams in a statement.
+By creating opportunities to grow social impact with a seamless approach for retailers and brands, ShoppingGives is charting the course for all businesses to stand forth as agents of change in our society,” said Williams in a statement.

 The company’s technology helps retailers manage and report donations and is already recommended by Shopify as one of a collection of apps for merchants setting up their online stores.
-Its service integrates with ecommerce content management systems and is already a partner for the PayPal giving fund.
+Its service integrates with e-commerce content management systems and is already a partner for the PayPal giving fund.

-ShoppingGives has already donated to over 6,000 non-profit organizations selected by customers, according to the company.
-Brands like Kenneth Cole, Natori, White + Warren, Margaux, Solstice Sunglasses, Tomboyx, Fresh Clean Tees, Blind Barber, Huron, and Neighborhood Goods use the service already.
+ShoppingGives has already donated to more than 6,000 nonprofit organizations selected by customers, according to the company.
+Brands like Kenneth Cole, Natori, White + Warren, Margaux, Solstice Sunglasses, Tomboyx, Fresh Clean Tees, Blind Barber, Huron and Neighborhood Goods use the service already.